bellodox/trucker-wiki-content/App-Deployment.md

 * **Java / JVM:** Java Spring, Grails, Scala Lift and Play
 * **Ruby:** Rack, Rails or Sinatra

 Cloud Foundry supports these frameworks and runtimes using a buildpack model.
 Some of the Heroku third party buildpacks will work, but your experience may vary.
-To push an application using one of these buildpacks use `trucker push [appname] --buildpack=[git url]`
+To push an application using one of these buildpacks use `truck push [appname] --buildpack=[git url]`

 ## Push Your Application to the Cloud
 Before you deploy, you need to decide on the answers to some questions: